Protests continue in Iran amid lethal crackdown by security forces

 The government had previously acknowledged only about 40 deaths, and claimed members of the security forces were among those killed.

-Iran Human Rights said that lawyers in Tehran who rallied in front of the Central Bar Association were later attacked by security forces using tear gas to disperse them.
+The Center for Human Rights in Iran said that lawyers in Tehran who rallied in front of the Iran Central Bar Association were later attacked by security forces using tear gas to disperse them.
+At least three lawyers were arrested, the group said, adding that an eyewitness said two white vans arrested about two dozen people.

 Sanandaj is the capital of the western province of Kurdistan, where residents and human rights groups have accused security forces of throwing tear gas and indiscriminately firing live ammunition into homes and at protesters at close range.